-User-replaceable battery (select models only)
+User-replaceable battery

-- WARNING!
+- MARNING!
 To reduce potential safety issues, use only the user-replaceable battery provided with the computer, a replacement battery provided by HP, or a compatible battery purchased from HP. - CAUTION: Removing a user-replaceable battery that is the sole power source for the computer can cause loss of information.
 To prevent loss of information, save your work or shut down the computer through Windows before removing the battery.